deepND using AI for hiring + retention of hourly workers

 Q: What do you do, and why are you passionate about it?

 Brianna: deepND enables predictive hiring and retention for hourly workers.
 We work with our customer’s data to identify the profiles of their top performers, people who perform best and stay longest.
-Our Science or knowledge put into practical use to solve problems or invent useful tools. is purpose-built for companies that hire high volumes of hourly workers, including retailers, restaurants and call centres.
+Our technology is purpose-built for companies that hire high volumes of hourly workers, including retailers, restaurants and call centres.

 For the past 7 years I have worked in the recruiting industry, helping hundreds of employers successfully hire thousands of people across North America.
 What I have learned is that hiring is hard – and keeping the right people is even harder.
 We built deepND to help solve this problem.

-Q: At what stage was your A company initiated by individual founders or entrepreneurs to search for a repeatable and scalable business model. when you entered the entrepreneur@ubc’s HATCH accelerator?
+Q: At what stage was your startup when you entered the entrepreneur@ubc’s HATCH accelerator?
 What problems or business challenges were you trying to solve?

 Brianna: We were first introduced to HATCH after meeting one of their EIRs through the Forum of Women Entrepreneurs E-Series program.
 She generously took us through a one-on-one version of Lean Launch Pad, focused on concept validation.
 After completing over 150 customer discovery interviews, we pitched to join HATCH at the concept stage.